zingsheim/ProposalTernaryFold/ProposalTernaryFold.md

 }
 ```

-If one wants to tell the compler that the list of languages is complete (maybe because the argument has already been checked before) this could be done as follows:
+If one wants to tell the compiler that the list of languages is complete (maybe because the argument has already been checked before) this could be done as follows:
 ```
 #include <utility>